Ever Wondered Why People Lie & Deceit?

 The Bible shares, “This is how we know what love is: Jesus Christ laid down his life for us.
-Moreover, we ought to lay down our lives for our brothers and sisters.”
+We ought to lay down our lives for our brothers and sisters.”
 1 John 3:16 (NIV) Love is a powerful weapon that should never be underestimated.
-When love comes into a person's life that seems cold and lifeless, it has a way of bringing new meaning that was once lost and bring hope back into an individual's life.
+When love comes into a person’s life that seems cold and lifeless, it has a way of bringing new meaning that was once lost and bring hope back into an individual’s life.

 Love is always worth having, no matter how high the price.
 Finding and sharing love is still worth the price if we allow God to help us prepare to pay the cost.
-The newfound love will be much stronger when we trust in Jesus Christ and let him guide us and live in our heart.
+The newfound love will be much stronger when we trust in Jesus Christ and let Him guide us and live in our heart.
 Then and only then will we know true love and be able to overcome the lies and deception with love and truth in this.
 He will impart.

 Lies & Deceit